Mumbai Saga

-Mumbai Saga is a 2021 Indian Hindi-language crime action film directed by Sanjay Gupta and produced by T-Series.
+Mumbai Saga is a 2021 Indian Hindi-language crime action film directed by Sanjay Gupta and produced by T-Series and White Feather Films.
 It features an ensemble cast of John Abraham, Emraan Hashmi, Kajal Aggarwal, Mahesh Manjrekar, Rohit Roy, Anjana Sukhani, Prateik Babbar, Samir Soni, Amole Gupte and Gulshan Grover.
 Set in the '80s and '90s, Mumbai Saga shows changing phases of Mumbai by closing mills to make malls and high-rise buildings.

 Mumbai Saga was released theatrically on 19 March 2021 and underperformed commercially as collections were affected by the resurgence in COVID-19 pandemic cases which had led to a night curfew and lockdown imposition in Maharashtra.